aws-samples/eks-workshop/content/advanced/330_servicemesh_using_appmesh/appmesh_installation/install_appmesh.md

 v1.3.0
 {{< /output >}}

-Confirm all the resources are created in the App Mesh
+Confirm all the App Mesh CRDs are created in the Cluster

 ```bash
 kubectl get crds | grep appmesh